 When you develop your own tailor-made itinerary with us, it's fully customised with your choice of activities, accommodation and transport around New Zealand - Click here for more information about Multi-Activity Trips or Enquire Now to get started.

 Day Two: John Coull Hut to Tieke Kainga (29km, 6-8 Hours).
 On this section, you’ll follow the river as it meanders through bush-covered hills, passing the mouths of the Tangarakau and Whangamomona rivers where they join the Whanganui.
 Perched high above the river, Mangawaiiti is an attractive spot to stop for lunch.
-Continue your trip downstream past the Mangapurua Landing, gateway to the Bridge to Nowhere, on your way to Tieke Kainga.
-Here you can examine the intricately-carved pou whenua (carved timber pole) and learn about the history of Tieke and the tikanga (protocol) of the marae (meeting house).
-Stay the night at the Tieke Kainga Hut (See accomodation section below for more details on staying at a functioning Marae)
+Continue your trip downstream past the Mangapurua Landing, gateway to the Bridge to Nowhere, where you can get out and walk for an hour or so if you like.
+When you arrive at Tieke Kainga you can examine the intricately-carved pou whenua (carved timber pole) and learn about the history of Tieke and the tikanga (protocol) of the marae (meeting house).

 Day Three: Tieke Kainga to Pipiriki (21.5km, 4-6 Hours).
 Today you'll wonder at the scenic gorge of the Manganui o te Ao River where it enters the Whanganui after its journey from the slopes of Mt Ruapehu.
 The Ngaporo and Autapu rapids then provides the day's excitement and perhaps a cool dip on a hot afternoon.
 You’ll pass through more dense native forest, before finally emerging into farmland and the end of your journey at Pipiriki village.
-You will be picked up from here and returned to Ohakune.
+You'll return to Raetihi by late afternoon.

 Book NowThis trip is definitely best between October and April and not just because being on the river when its warm and sunny is more enjoyable: There's more daylight hours to complete reasonably long days on the water and there's less chance of heavy rain rising river levels and making it dangerous to paddle.